 Structured notes involve special risks.
 As with any debt obligation, structured notes involve the risk that the issuer will become insolvent or otherwise default on its payment obligations.
 This risk is in addition to the risk that the issuer's obligations (and thus the value of a Fund's investment) will be reduced because of adverse changes in the external factor or factors to which the obligations are linked.
 The value of structured notes will in many cases be more volatile (that is, will change more rapidly or severely) than the value of traditional debt instruments.
 Volatility will be especially high if the issuer's obligations are determined by reference to some multiple of the change in the external factor or factors.
 Many structured notes have limited or no liquidity, so that a Fund would be unable to dispose of the investment prior to maturity.
-As with all investments, successful use of structured notes depends in significant part on the accuracy of an Adviser's or Subadviser's analysis of the issuer's creditworthiness and financial prospects, and of an Adviser's or Subadviser's forecast as to changes in relevant economic and financial market conditions and factors.
+As with all investments, successful use of structured notes depends in significant part on the accuracy of the Adviser's analysis of the issuer's creditworthiness and financial prospects, and of the Adviser's forecast as to changes in relevant economic and financial market conditions and factors.
 In instances where the issuer of a structured note is a foreign entity, the usual risks associated with investments in foreign securities (described below) apply.
-Structured notes may be considered derivative instruments
+Structured notes may be considered derivative instruments.